 Monitoring your studies will be a continuous process undertaken by your Director of Studies and the other members of your supervisory team through your meetings with them.
 However, on a more formal level, you will be required to undertake a formal review of your progress on an annual basis, using the Annual Progress Review Form.
-This formal review will normally constitute one of the regular meetings with your supervisors and will be followed up by an interview with a member of staff who is independent of your supervisory team.
 Should your supervisory team think that your progress is unsatisfactory, they will give you appropriate warning and inform the Chair of the Faculty Research Committee; thereafter, your Director of Studies will propose and arrange for any relevant corrective and supportive action to be undertaken - this might include further review of your progress at an agreed time.